nehiljain/100-days-of-code/notes/airflow-blog2.md

 1. Check for jargons and definitions
 2. Thing of adding why it matters for each point

 The more experience I gain with airflow, the more I feel the need to consolidate and share the nuances of airflow with other developers who might benefit from it.
-In this post I write about some gotcha’s that consumed more than a couple hours of mine during my time engineering data pipelines and workflows with Apache Airflow.
+In this post I write about some gotcha’s that consumed more than a couple hours during my time engineering data pipelines and workflows with Apache Airflow.
 This is a list of issues where the airflow system behaves differently than what you might expect or some tips which are beneficial to achieve long term success with airflow.
 You can read this like a selection of stackoverflow style posts where I pose a question and try to answer it with external links or code examples.

 #### 1. Python Version for my project - py3 or py2?